Mary MacKillop College has a vibrant Music Program, offering all students the chance to improve as musicians and to love making music.

 Our classroom music program is inspired by the Kodaly approach to music education, and is based on a sequential, aural-based approach to learning.
 In it students learn music through active music-making in every lesson.

 The use of the voice is one of the most defining features of the approach.
-The voice is the most accessible and inexpensive of all instruments and offers the most direct path to the insightful understanding of music.
+The voice is the most accessible of all instruments and offers the most direct path to the insightful understanding of music.
 Students learn to sing songs in the same way they learnt to speak – through repetition, good role modelling and enjoyment.